Optical fiber: Other uses

 Optical fibers are used as light guides in medical and other applications where bright light needs to be shone on a target without a clear line-of-sight path.
 Many microscopes use fiber-optic light sources to provide intense illumination of samples being studied.

 Optical fiber is also used in imaging optics.
 A coherent bundle of fibers is used, sometimes along with lenses, for a long, thin imaging device called an endoscope, which is used to view objects through a small hole.
 Medical endoscopes are used for minimally invasive exploratory or surgical procedures.
 Industrial endoscopes (see fiberscope or borescope) are used for inspecting anything hard to reach, such as jet engine interiors.

 In some buildings, optical fibers route sunlight from the roof to other parts of the building (see nonimaging optics).
 Optical-fiber lamps are used for illumination in decorative applications, including signs, art, toys and artificial Christmas trees.
 Optical fiber is an intrinsic part of the light-transmitting concrete building product LiTraCon.
 Optical fiber can also be used in structural health monitoring.
 This type of sensor can detect stresses that may have a lasting impact on structures.
 It is based on the principle of measuring analog attenuation.

 In spectroscopy, optical fiber bundles transmit light from a spectrometer to a substance that cannot be placed inside the spectrometer itself, in order to analyze its composition.
 A spectrometer analyzes substances by bouncing light off and through them.
 By using fibers, a spectrometer can be used to study objects remotely.

 An optical fiber doped with certain rare-earth elements such as erbium can be used as the gain medium of a fiber laser or optical amplifier.
 Rare-earth-doped optical fibers can be used to provide signal amplification by splicing a short section of doped fiber into a regular (undoped) optical fiber line.
 The doped fiber is optically pumped with a second laser wavelength that is coupled into the line in addition to the signal wave.
 Both wavelengths of light are transmitted through the doped fiber, which transfers energy from the second pump wavelength to the signal wave.
 The process that causes the amplification is stimulated emission.

 Optical fiber is also widely exploited as a nonlinear medium.
 The glass medium supports a host of nonlinear optical interactions, and the long interaction lengths possible in fiber facilitate a variety of phenomena, which are harnessed for applications and fundamental investigation.
 Conversely, fiber nonlinearity can have deleterious effects on optical signals, and measures are often required to minimize such unwanted effects.
 Optical fibers doped with a wavelength shifter collect scintillation light in physics experiments.
 Fiber-optic sights for handguns, rifles, and shotguns use pieces of optical fiber to improve the visibility of markings on the sight.

+Optical fibers are used as components in e-textiles.
+This was first done by Harry Wainwright in the 1980s.
+He used fiber optics to create "a sweatshirt with a dragon spitting flames morphing into a bird."